Productive Disagreement with Buster Benson

 - Aim: Are we trying to win, punish, understand, decide, repair, or test something?

-A useful sentence when you are activated:
+A sentence worth trying when you are activated:

 "I want to stay in this conversation, and I can feel myself getting defensive.
 Can we slow down and make sure I understand what matters to you before I respond?"